Five key climbs of the 2018 Tour de France - Cycling Weekly

 Stage 16: Col du Portillon

 The Col du Portillon is one of those normal Pyrenean climbs but stands out with its fast descent to Bagnères-De-Luchon.
-Followers in 2016 were blown away by Chris Froome’s attack at the top of the climb and even more so by his descending chest-to-stem style.
+Followers in 2016 were blown away by Chris Froome’s attack over the Peyresourde to arrive in the same town and even more so by his descending chest-to-stem style.
 The performance erased any doubts about Froome’s descending skills.

 The climb takes the peloton back into France after brief visit in Spain near the end of the stage.
 It climbs 8.3 kilometres at 7.1 per cent.
-The descent of 8.3 kilometres gets tricky with three hairpins in short succession with midway down.
+The descent of 8.3 kilometres gets tricky with three hairpins in short succession with midway down – plenty of road for someone to try their own daredevil ride.

 Stage 17: Col de Peyresourde / Peyragudes